Skip to content

 Probability is based on the mathematical concept of sets, from which we’ll steal some jargon.
 Let’s imagine an example to ground this.

 Say there are 1000 spiders in a bag.
-One of those spiders happens to have a red dot on their thorax.
+One of those spiders happens to have a red dot on its thorax.
 You pull a single spider out of that bag, without looking.
 You could have either pulled A) a spider with no red dot, or B) the spider with the red dot.
 What is the probability that you have selected the spider with the red dot?

 In our brief description of our question here, we’ve already touched on each of our key terms and concepts.
 First, we’ve actually defined the sample space (the set of all possible outcomes of an experiment/trial) as being finite – the spiders in the bag that we can think of as a mathematical set.
 The population (related but different to a sample space) is the set of all units that some random process can select.
 Sample spaces can be finite, countably infinite, or uncountably infinite.
 Most biological applications, and all the applications we’ll consider here, have finite sample spaces.
 That is to say, we can construct a set containing every single outcome of an experiment or random trial.
 In this example, each spider represents an outcome, and an event is some set of spiders.
 Side note: sets can have one or even no items in them.
 The events are what we would mathematically consider subsets of the sample space.
 So here we have two events of interest: The subset A) 999 spiders with no red dots, and B) 1 spider with a red dot.